2 People Dead In S.C. Public Housing Complex, 411 Evacuated After Gas Leaks

 Two men were discovered dead in separate units on Thursday morning.
 Police haven't confirmed the deaths are tied to the gas leaks, but say they don't suspect foul play.

 On Thursday evening, residents of the complex reported smelling gas.
-The city's fire department responded and discovered numerous gas leaks, including from stoves and water heaters, as they made their way through the 26 residential buildings that make up Allen Benedict Court.
+The city's fire department responded and discovered numerous gas leaks, including from stoves and water heaters, as firefighters made their way through the 26 residential buildings that make up Allen Benedict Court.

 BREAKING: Tenants are beginning to receive this letter.
 We’re expecting an update here shortly. @wis10 pic.twitter.com/k1Sqe7wwKO— Caroline Hecker (@CHecker_WIS) January 18, 2019

-At a news conference on Friday announcing the emergency closure of the apartments, fire chief Aubrey Jenkins called the leaks "significant" and said the main gas line to the property would be shut off while officials investigate.
+At a news conference on Friday announcing the emergency closure of the apartments, fire Chief Aubrey Jenkins called the leaks "significant" and said the main gas line to the property would be shut off while officials investigate.

 Gilbert Walker, executive director of Columbia's housing authority, said people have called "frequently" with complaints about gas leaks in the housing complex.
 The fire department said it responded to at least seven reported gas leaks last year.